FREQUENTLY ASKED QUESTIONS

 Patient Related Questions, Answered for You

 WHAT IS A PA?

-While an excellent, in-depth explanation can be found at: https://www.aapa.org/what-is-a-pa/, in essence, PAs are trained much the same as physician, except on a masters time frame instead of a doctorate.
+While an excellent, in-depth explanation can be found at: https://www.aapa.org/what-is-a-pa/, in essence, PAs are trained at medical schools, in the medical model like physicians, except on a masters time frame instead of a doctorate.
 PAs are fully trained & licensed to evaluate patients, diagnose, treat, prescribe, and educate, in much the same manner as a doctor or nurse practitioner.
 Our PAs' functional roles are virtually identical to that of a psychiatrist, and they practice under the legal supervision of one, as all psychiatric PAs must.

 DO YOU PROVIDE COUNSELING/THERAPY?